The finite speed of propagation in the degenerate Einstein-Brownian motion model: Generalized Einstein paradigm

 \subsection{Mass conservation law}

 Let $x \in \mathbb{R}^{N} $ and $u(x, t)$ be the function which represent the number of particles per unit volume at point $x$ and at time $t$.
 Consider a particle ($P$) of particular type suspended in the medium of interest.
 Denote $\mathbb{P}(\tau)$ to be the set of vectors with non-colliding jumps of $P$ corresponding to time interval $\tau$.
 We call $\vec{\Delta} = \big(\Delta_1, \cdots ,\Delta_N\big)^{T}$ to be a '' vector of free jump of particles $P$'' if $\vec{\Delta} \in \mathbb{P}(\tau)$.
-We assume the following extension of the Einstein axioms \eqref{Einstein-assump}: \begin{assumption} \normalfont \begin{enumerate} \item All possible interactions between particles during time interval $\tau $ are via absorbing thorough surrounding media which may include media itself, other particles, and all possible boundaries.
-This key parameter $\tau$ in general can depend on the concentration of the particles ($P$) and its gradient and also space coordinate and time itself.
+We assume the following extension of the definition \ref{Einstein-assump}: \begin{assumption} \begin{enumerate} \item All possible interactions between particles during time interval $\tau $ are via absorbing thorough surrounding media which may include media itself, other particles, and all possible boundaries.
+This key parameter $\tau$ in general can depend on the concentration of the particles ($P$) and its gradient and also space coordinate and time itself. \item Time interval of free jumps $\tau$, expected vector $\vec{\Delta}_e$ of a free jump $\vec{\Delta}$ and probability density function of free jump $\varphi(\vec{\Delta})$ are the only parameters which characterise process of free jumps.
+Note that in a view of the definition of the set $\mathbb{P}(\tau)$, if $\vec{\Delta} \notin \mathbb{P}(\tau)$ then $\varphi(\vec{\Delta})=0$. \item During time interval $[t,t+\tau]$ in the unit volume around the observation point $x$ , there are possible bonding and/or absorption with other particles or with the media which approximated by integral